-Team MedCap shall develop a wearable device capable of detecting and alerting for early heat illness.
-The hat shall be accompanied by a data processing framework and user interface design to store, analyze, and present health data to the user.
-The team is requesting \$180.25 (see Table 5) to create a prototype of the product.
+Team MedCap developed a wearable device capable of detecting and alerting for early heat illness.
+The hat is accompanied by a data processing framework and user interface design to store, analyze, and present health data to the user.
+The team originally requested \$180.25(see Table 5) to create a prototype of the product.